French Studies (FRS)

 FRS 301 Advanced French I 4 Credits

-Requisites: Pre or co-req: FRS 202 or placed into 300 level French
+Requisites: Pre-req: FRS 202 or placed into 300 level French

 Term(s) Offered: Fall, Odd Years